The Pornographers: Production and reception

-The film is a dark comic satire, depicting the underbelly of the Japanese post-war economic miracle, in this case pornographers and small time gangsters in Osaka.
+The film is a satirical black comedy, depicting the underbelly of the Japanese post-war economic miracle, in this case pornographers and small time gangsters in Osaka.
 It has been called Imamura's best-known film outside Japan.

 Release

 The Pornographers was released in Japan in March 1966 where it was distributed by Nikkatsu.
 It was released in the United States by Toho International with English subtitles in August 1966.